2003 NBA All-Star Game: Roster

+Vince Carter relinquished his starting spot to Michael Jordan.

 Game

 The Western All-Stars won the game 155–145 in double overtime.
 It seemed the East were on way to a victory when Jordan hit a jump shot to give the East a 138–136 lead with 4.8 seconds remaining in overtime.
 However, Jermaine O'Neal fouled Kobe Bryant while shooting a three-point field goal with one second remaining.
 Bryant hit two of the three shots to tie the game, resulting in the first double-overtime in All-Star history.
 In the second overtime, Kevin Garnett hit three jumpers in the post over a smaller Vince Carter to lead the West to victory.
 Garnett won the MVP award after scoring a game-high 37 points.
 It was Jordan's final All-Star game.
 After declining Allen Iverson and Tracy McGrady's offers to give him their starting spot, he accepted Vince Carter's last minute offer.

 The halftime show featured Mariah Carey wearing a dress in the style of Jordan's Wizards jersey who sang the song Hero, alongside a video montage celebrating Jordan's career.
 Afterwards, Carey introduced Jordan to a standing ovation from both the West and East all-stars and the crowd.
 Jordan thanked his former teammates, adversaries, family, and the fans for everything he had achieved in his career, ending with him saying that he can go home and be at peace with the game of basketball.